manuelkoso/machine-sheduling/README.md

 pip install -r requirements.txt
 ```

-In the `src/config` folder there is `evaluator.json`, a config file where to specify
+In the `src/config` folder there is a `evaluator.json` file, where to specify
-which instances (see `data` folder) will be included in the optimization process.
+which instances will be included in the optimization process.

 It follows a code snippet on how to run the optimization for
 synthetic instances (placed in the `data/random` folder) for both models.